Lavender Farms in NC to Visit This Summer

 Sunshine Lavender Farm

-Some events they will be holding this year include how to glass blow your own hummingbird feeder, painting barn quilt squares, and craft with fresh lavender.
+Some events they will be holding this year include how to glass blow your own hummingbird feeder, painting barn quilt squares, and crafts that have fresh lavender.

 During our visit, the actual lavender field they had in bloom was pretty small.
 If you want to come specifically for pictures in the lavender, it would be difficult here as the field does not have that many plants this year.